 The tapa is prepared simply by cooking the prawns and serving them with a little bit of coarse salt and lemon.
 A delicacy.

 - Traditional tapa dish from Galicia: Los percebes

 From the south of Spain we travel north, to Galicia, the land of the Camino de Santiago, to finish with another seafood tapa: percebes.

 This crustacean lives in the rocks of the cliffs and coasts of the estuaries of Galicia.

 It is collected manually and it is a product of great importance in the local economy of these areas.
 In particular, a large number of women are dedicated to collecting barnacles.
 In Galicia, they are known by the name of “percebeiras”.

 Although I have never tried this tapa, my Dad loves it.
 The most usual is to cook the percebes in salted water and bay leaf for two minutes.

 Would you like to learn more about Spanish tapas and gastronomy?

 Your Spanish Hub is a dedicated platform for you to improve your Spanish with online Spanish classes.
-If you have enjoyed this article, you might like to check the General Spanish section on our website where you will find more information to learn Spanish with us.
+If you have enjoyed this article, you might like to check the Spanish Classes section on our website where you will find more information to learn Spanish with us.

 I have to admit that it has not been easy to choose these five traditional Spanish tapas.
 The truth is that I could continue writing about many other delicious Spanish tapas, but I hope that you have discovered new things in this article and most importantly taken good notes.
 So when you visit Spain next time you can easily order in a bar “una caña y una tapa de…”